fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

         FipaDialogues.__init__(self)
 ```

-The dialogues class stores dialogue with each `thermometer_aea` in a list so we can have access to previous messages and enable us to identify possible communications problems between the `thermometer_aea` and the `client_aea`.
+The dialogues class stores dialogue with each `my_thermometer` AEA in a list so we can have access to previous messages and enable us to identify possible communications problems between the `my_thermometer` AEA and the `my_client` AEA.

 ### Step 6: Update the YAML files